 HRINZ Student Ambassador Programme

-There are six programme placements available throughout New Zealand and each includes a HRINZ NZ HR Conference registration and one year's complimentary HRINZ Student Membership.
+There are six programme placements available throughout New Zealand and each includes complimentary registration at the HRINZ NZ HR Conference and one year's complimentary HRINZ Student Membership.
 Successful applicants are the "face of HRINZ and HR" on their campus for the year, promoting and educating on their future profession.

 Applications for the 2016 Student Ambassador Programme are now closed.